Speak to a MobileCorp Representative

 How does SOS Satellite Calling work?

-For a terrestrial ground-based network your mobile phone connects to the closest cell tower using radio waves.
-There are many reasons why this connection could be disrupted but in remote and regional Australia the most common case is distance from the nearest tower combined with natural barriers like geography and vegetation.\
+With a terrestrial ground-based network, your mobile phone connects to the closest cell tower using radio waves.
+There are many reasons why this connection could be disrupted, but in remote and regional Australia, the most common cause is distance from the nearest tower combined with natural barriers, like geography and vegetation.

 With an NTN, when a user initiates a call or SMS their device communicates with satellites overhead.
 These satellites relay the signals to ground stations and then in turn to terrestrial cell towers for connection with the intended recipient.